Billings Heights casino robbery ends with one woman in custody, one at large

 Billings police are investigating an armed robbery that occurred Sunday night and ended with one suspect in custody and another at large.

-Two women walked into the Magic Diamond Casino on Main Street at 8 p.m. and robbed the place.
+The two women walked into the Magic Diamond Casino on Main Street at 8 p.m.
 During the robbery, one of the two suspects fired a gun into the air before the two fled in a blue car, BPD tweeted Monday at 8:46 a.m.

-Billings’ police officers responded to the call and spotted the fleeing car speeding away the other direction.
+Billings police responded to the call and spotted the fleeing car speeding away the other direction.
 Police pursued the vehicle which was “travelling at a high rate of speed.”
-After briefly losing the car in traffic, law enforcement found the vehicle with the help of Yellowstone County Sheriff’s deputies near Ponderosa School on Billings’ Southside at about 8:10 p.m.
+After briefly losing the car in traffic, law enforcement found the vehicle with the help of Yellowstone County Sheriff’s deputies near Ponderosa School on Billings’ South Side at about 8:10 p.m.

 People are also reading…